DroidFreak36/DroidFreak36.github.io/_posts/2024-06-18-optimal-eco-spawning.markdown

 Within the transportation category, ideally all the creeps should be the same.
 If you have separate hualers for different roles (like remote haulers) I would advise eliminating that distinction.
 Although, in the meantime, the best way to handle it if you have separate remote haulers would probably be to lump the remote haulers for each source into the income category instead.
 It's beyond the scope of this post, in any case. :P

 Within the worker category, the top priority is a tiny 1-work upgrader if your controller downgrade timer is low.
 The next priority is a repairer if you have structures in need of repairs.
 Next, spawn builders if there are things to build.
 Next, spawn additional repairers if you want to build up ramparts.
 And finally, spawn upgraders to use the rest of the energy.

+<h2>{{ "Conclusion" }}</h2>

+This should give you a pretty good idea of what to aim for, but of course the details of implementing it are another matter.
+There's certainly a lot more detail that could be said about it.
+I'm always open to talking about those details if you reach out to me on the Screeps Discord.